ARolek/jsonapiserver/README.md

-### JSON API Server
+### Concurrent JSON API Server
-A simple JSON server in GO.
+A simple concurrent JSON API server base in GO.
 This is not a webserver.

 ### Summary
 Concurrently handle JSON requests which can then be routed to application logic.